 - You can eat these dumplings boiled (물만두 - mulmandu), fried (군만두 - gunmandu), steamed (찐만두 - jjinmandu), or in soup with or without rice cakes (만두국 - manduguk, 떡 만두국 - tteok manduguk)!

 - To fry: add oil to cover the bottom of a pan.
 On medium flame, brown all sides of each mandu until golden.
-Enjoy with the dipping sauce.
+Enjoy with the chili oil and/or dipping sauce.
 Alternatively, begin frying the bottoms of the dumplings, reduce the heat, add a splash of water, and cover to steam the dumplings.
 When the bottoms have browned, turn out the mandu onto a plate and eat!

 - Total Fat 5.6g7.2%